Computations by fly-automata beyond monadic second-order logic: Introduction

-Finite automata on terms that denote graphs of bounded tree-width or clique-width can be used to check monadic second-order properties of the denoted graphs.\ However, these automata have in most cases so many states that their transition tables cannot be built.\ In a previous article ([BCID]) we have introduced automata called \emph{fly-automata} whose states are described (but not listed) and whose transitions are computed on the fly (and not tabulated)\footnote{Fly-automata are useful when the number of states is large compared to the number of function symbols and the size of input terms. \emph{Symbolic automata} [VeaBjo] are defined for the case when the number of states is manageable but the set of function symbols is very large, and possibly infinite.
-In these automata, states are listed but function symbols and transitions are described by logical formulas..}.\ Fly-automata can have infinite sets of states.\ For example, a state can record, among other things, the (unbounded) number of occurrences of a particular symbol.
-We exploit this feature for constructing fly-automata that check properties that are \emph{not monadic second-order (MS) expressible}.\ Furthermore, we equip automata with \emph{output functions}, that map accepting states to some effective domain $\mathcal{D}$ (e.g., the set of integers, or of pairs of integers, or the set of words over a fixed alphabet).
-Hence, a fly-automaton\ $\mathcal{A} $\ defines a mapping from $T(F)$ (the set of terms over its signature $F$) to $\mathcal{D}$, and we construct automata that yield polynomial-time algorithms for these mappings.
-The height $ht(t)$ of a term $t$ and the number of occurrences of a given symbol in this term are computable in this way.
-The \emph{uniformity} of a term, \textit{i.e.}, the property that all leaves of its syntactic tree are at the same depth, can be checked by a polynomial-time fly-automaton.\ It cannot be by a finite automaton.
+However, we can remedy this problem in many significant cases by using \emph{fly-automata} (introduced in \cite{BCID}).\ They are automata whose states and transitions are computed "on the fly", only when needed for a particular input\footnote{Fly-automata are useful when the number of states is large compared to the number of function symbols and the size of input terms. \emph{Symbolic automata} \cite{VeaBjo} are defined for the case when the number of states is manageable but the set of function symbols is very large, and possibly infinite.
+In these automata, states are listed but function symbols and transitions are described by logical formulas.
+Fly-automata also admit infinite sets of function symbols.}.\ A deterministic fly-automaton $\mathcal{A}$ having 2$^{1000}$ states only computes 100\ states on a tree or term of size 100.\ Actually, the evaluation algorithm determines the smallest subautomaton $\mathcal{A}\upharpoonright t$ of $\mathcal{A}$ able to process the given term $t$.\

-Our main interest is actually for the case where $F$ is the signature $F_{\infty}$ of graph operations upon which the definition of clique-width is based and for fly-automata that\ define mappings from the graphs defined by terms in $T(F_{\infty})$ to $\mathcal{D}$.\ The graphs of clique-width at most $k$ are those denoted by the terms in $T(F_{k})$ where $F_{k}$ is a finite subset of $F_{\infty}$.\ We will construct fly-automata that yield FPT and XP algorithms (definitions are in Section 2.5) for clique-width as parameter and that check graph properties that are \emph{not expressible} in monadic second-order logic.
-Since the clique-width $cwd(G)$ of a simple graph $G$ is bounded in terms of its tree-width $twd(G)$ (we have $cwd(G)\leq 2^{2twd(G)+2}+1$, [CouEng], Proposition 2.114), all our FPT and XP algorithms parameterized by clique-width will be also FPT and XP\ respectively for tree-width.\